-My mother's side of the family has deep Romanian roots and our familiar dishes had a unique combinations of sweet and savory flavors that are reminiscent of Turkish cooking.
+The flavors I was raised by my Romanian relatives to appreciate have a unique combinations of sweet and savory that is reminiscent of Turkish cooking.
 I make these cabbage rolls exactly as my mother did because in my humble opinion, they need no improvement.
 If I was stranded on a desert island for five years, this would be the first hot meal I would request after being rescued.

 1 large head of green cabbage